TempleDAO/temple/protocol/contracts/v2/README.md

 ## Dashboard and Reporting

-Each Strategy will be able to report:
+Each Strategy will report:

-1. ASSETS: The total USD equivalent of the stables borrowed and deployed into the underlying strategy protocols
+1. ASSETS: The total USD equivalent value of the tokens held by the Strategy which may include receipt tokens for funds deployed into external protocols to generate returns.
-2. LIABILITIES: The current dUSD (risk adjusted) debt
+2. LIABILITIES: The outstanding dUSD debt owed to the TRV which rebases at the APR of the Base Strategy plus an idiosyncratic risk premium rate.
 3. EQUITY: ASSETS - LIABILITIES

-Subgraph can pick this info up and track performance over time.
-So:
+A Subgraph can poll the Strategy contract and track performance over time such that:

-- Performance can be compared, track over time
+- Performance can be discounted by risk and opportunity cost and compared to peers
-- Decisions can be made if the strategy should should be liquidated (underperforming), borrow more, etc
+- Data-informed decisions can be made if the Strategy should be liquidated due to underperformance, or scaled up with more borrowing

-Note: This dashboard may introduce functionality to call specific functions on the contracts over time, but functions such as liquidations will remain a manual Executor decision.
+Note: In the future, the Treasury dashboard may introduce functionality to call specific functions in the contracts, but functions like liquidations will remain a manual Executor operation directed by governance.

 ## Elevated Access

-Each of the above contracts can only be updated by DAO nominated addresses.
-Categorising as 'actors' they may be multi-sig Gnosis Safe's or bot EOAs for automation.
+The details of how the owners of the Safe are chosen and the required permission level of each capability are beyond the scope of this document.
+Here we are only focused on the mechanics of how a Strategy is managed once those initial decisions have been stipulated by the DAO.

-The scope of this document doesn't describe how the owners of the Safe are chosen, or the required permission level of each capability.
-Here we are only concerned by the mechanics once those have been decided by the DAO.
+Each of the above contracts can only be updated by one or more DAO designated addresses that we categorise here as 'actors'.
+Actors may be multi-sig Gnosis Safes or bot EOAs for automation.

 This access is implemented using the **Temple Elevated Access** abstract base contract.